 The Great Outdoors

-Need a reason to get outdoors this summer?
-We’ve got eight.
+Need an excuse to get outside this summer?
+We've got eight.

 Clean the garage.
 Take out the trash.
 Pick up the kids.